PhotographersNetwork

 ‘Shipwreck of Dreams’ departs on the human journey for a better place by retelling an unknown ancient myth about a wish-granting boat on Lake Geneva in Switzerland.
 The project follows the traces of a self-organised school that roams in Zurich searching for a place and listens to the wisdom shared by the school’s interconnected multiple voices that meet at the crossroads of European migration policies.
 Together, through collaborative narrative portraits, they tell stories about what to consider home.

-*The project is part of the ongoing collection of works entitled La memoria es un pantano (Memory is a swamp).
-These documentary works are based on the research and revision of myths, local stories and oral traditions, with the aim of revisiting and retelling these narratives in a changing contemporary world.
-The different projects aim to open up spaces for collaboration, rethink perspectives and imagine speculative narratives.
+*The project is part of the ongoing collection of works entitled La memoria es un pantano (Memory is a Swamp).
+These documentary works are based on research and the revisiting of myths, local stories, and oral traditions, aiming to embrace and retell these narratives in a changing contemporary world.
+The various projects seek to open spaces for collaboration, reframing perspectives and experimenting myth-unfused narratives.

 ©Emilio Nasser